Reporting Results of an Environmental Due Diligence Investigation

 Sampling Groundwater in Phase 2 ESAs

-Groundwater reporting requirements hold to a higher standard.
+Groundwater reporting requirements are held to a higher standard.
 Under the California EPA, the State Water Quality Control Board (SWRCB) protects groundwater on a statewide basis.
 In fact, the board is divisible into nine regions.
-And each regional board makes up the official “Regional Water Quality Control Boards (RWQCB).”
+Each regional board makes up the official “Regional Water Quality Control Board (RWQCB).”
 Each regional board provides oversight and interest in groundwater quality, with a focus on sensitive receptors.
-For instance, standards are higher for sites nearby a drinking water well, river, wash, school, hospital, etc. And in most cases, the RWQCB will act as the leading agency for oversight programs, alongside with County and City agencies.
+For instance, standards are higher for sites near a drinking water well, river, wash, school, hospital, etc. And in most cases, the RWQCB will act as the leading agency for oversight programs, alongside County and City agencies.

 When Groundwater Detentions Exceed MCLs

-If a Phase II ESA detects groundwater contamination which exceeds MCLs, the RP will likely need to report the data to their regional water board.
+If a Phase II ESA detects groundwater contamination that exceeds MCLs, the RP will likely need to report the data to their regional water board.
 Similarly, the same groundwater data may be a requirement for the County and City agencies, if a drilling permit is necessary.
-In most cases, agencies refer to MCLs as the minimum allowable contamination to groundwater before requiring notification.
+In most cases, agencies refer to MCLs as the minimum allowable contamination of groundwater before requiring notification.

 Other Environmental Investigations